rodrigoklein/gs1-hc-spec/v0.2/README.md

 The technology behind the main interface of the Horizontal Communication is SOAP (Simple Object Access Protocol).
 This technology is a well known technology which many companies already have developers that knows it.

-The Standard has only one webservice which contains 3 methods that enables the communication.
+The Standard has only one webservice which contains 3 methods that enable the communication.

 The webservice named DataWS are responsible to make available the methods below.